everthemore/physics2vec/README.md

 and notebooks super user-friendly, though I did try to comment the code such that you may figure things out by trial-and-error.

-## I just want to train a model! ##
+## Quickstart ##
 If you're already familiar with python, all you need to have are the modules numpy, pyoai, inflect and gensim.
-These should all be easy to install using pip.
-I provide the trainmodel.py script as a standalone script you can run with command-line parameters.
-It outputs a word2vec model that you can query using askmodel.py.
-See the files' comments for more info!
+These should all be easy to install using pip3.
+Then the workflow is as follows:
+1. python3 arXivHarvest.py --section physics:cond-mat --output condmattitles.txt
+2. python3 parsetitles.py --input condmattitles.txt --output condmattitles.npy
+3. python3 trainmodel.py --input condmattitles.npy --size 100 --window 10 --mincount 5 --output condmatmodel-100-10-5
+4. python3 askmodel.py --input condmatmodel-100-10-5 --add particle charge

+In step 1, we get the titles from arXiv.
+This is a time-consuming step; it took 1.5hrs for the physics:cond-mat section, and so I've provided the files for those in the repository already (i.e. you can skip steps 1 and 2).
+In step 2 we take out the weird symbols etc, and parse it into a \*.npy file.
+In the third step, we train a model with vector size 100, window size 10 and minimum count for words to participate of 5.
+Step 4 can be repeated as often as one desires.

-## Pre-requisites
+## More details
-I currently only provide 3 python notebooks that perform the analysis of arXiv titles.
-Scripts might follow, but I highly recommend using notebooks.
+Apart from the above scripts, I provide 3 python notebooks that perform more than just the analysis of arXiv titles.
+I highly recommend using notebooks.
 Very easy to install, and super useful.
-See here: http://jupyter.org/ If you really don't want to, you can also just copy-and-paste the code from the notebooks into a \*.py script and run it.
+See here: http://jupyter.org/.
+You can also just copy-and-paste the code from the notebooks into a \*.py script and run those.

 You are going to need to following python modules in addition, all installable using pip3 (sudo pip3 install [module-name]).